Average signature of geodesic paths in compact Lie groups: Abstract

 \section{Abstract}

-For any compact Lie group $G$, we introduce a novel notion of average signature $\mathbb A(G)$ valued in its tensor Lie algebra, by taking the average value of the signature of the unique length-minimizing geodesics between all pairs of generic points in $G$.
-We prove that the trace spectrum of $\mathbb A(G)$ recovers certain geometric quantities of $G$, including the dimension, the diameter, the volume and the scalar curvature.
+For any compact connected Lie group $G$, we introduce a novel notion of average signature $\mathbb A(G)$ valued in its tensor Lie algebra, by taking the average value of the signature of the unique length-minimizing geodesics between all pairs of generic points in $G$. we prove that using the average signature together with the trace operation with respect to the given bi-invariant Riemannian metric on $G$, one can recover certain geometric quantities of $G$, including the dimension, the diameter, the volume and the scalar curvature.